phpbench/phpbench/docs/extensions/xdebug.rst

 .. note::

-    XDebug needs to be installed, however it does NOT need to be activated by default.
+    Xdebug needs to be installed, however it does NOT need to be activated by default.
 PHPBench will automatically try and load and configure the extension even if it is disabled.

 .. tip::

-	You can use the XDebug executors with the standard ``run`` command by specifying either ``xdebug_profile`` or ``xdebug_trace`` with the ``--executor`` option.
+	You can use the Xdebug executors with the standard ``run`` command by specifying either ``xdebug_profile`` or ``xdebug_trace`` with the ``--executor`` option.

 Installation
 ------------

-The XDebug extension is bundled with PHPBench, it just needs to be activated:
+The Xdebug extension is bundled with PHPBench, it just needs to be activated:

 .. code-block:: javascript